Brian Tyson: Background

-Brian Tyson's birth was registered in Sculcoates district, East Riding of Yorkshire, England.
+Brian Tyson was born in Kingston-upon-Hull, England in August 1940.

 Playing career

 International honours

 Brian Tyson won caps for Great Britain while at Hull Kingston Rovers in 1963 against Australia, in 1965 against France, and in 1967 against France.

 County honours

 Brian Tyson won caps for Yorkshire while at Hull Kingston Rovers.

 Eastern Division Championship Final appearances

-Brian Tyson played left-, i.e. number 11, in Hull Kingston Rovers' 13–10 victory over Huddersfield in the Eastern Division Championship Final during the 1962–63 season at Headingley Rugby Stadium, Leeds on Saturday 10 November 1962.
+Brian Tyson played left- in Hull Kingston Rovers' 13–10 victory over Huddersfield in the Eastern Division Championship Final during the 1962–63 season at Headingley, Leeds on Saturday 10 November 1962.